VU-Civic/firmware/README.md

 for processing.
 Upon completion of event detection, any detected events are sent to the CM4 core via a hardware interrupt, and likewise, when the MDMA transfer of the single audio channel from CM7 to CM4 is complete, a CM4 hardware interrupt will occur.
-This allows the CM4 core to store the received data into an appropriate location for further processing in the future.
+This allows the CM4 core to store the received data into an appropriate location for further future processing.

 Completely asynchronously to the above, a 9-DOF IMU will transfer the current orientation of the sensor in an Earth-oriented coordinate frame using quaternions once per second.
 This transfer